 Writing on the Walls 2021 is a public art installation showcasing former Texas Governor Ann Richards, marking the 30th anniversary of her inauguration.
 The project features almost 100 banners along Congress Avenue containing twelve notable quotes and images of the big-haired governor throughout her lifetime.
 To introduce the governor to a new generation, we created selfie spots near the banners and hired Soledad Fernandez-Whitechurch to create an Instagrammable cutout of Gov. Richards.Learn More⟶

 Republic Square has been downtown’s central gathering place since Austin’s founding.
-The Downtown Austin Alliance is responsible for keeping the park active and welcoming.
-And the Downtown Austin Alliance Foundation oversees all of the park’s operations, maintenance, programming, events and fundraising.Visit Website⟶
+The Downtown Austin Alliance is responsible for keeping the park active and welcoming and oversees all of the park’s operations, maintenance, programming, events and fundraising.Visit Website⟶

 Writing on the Walls